Nickolas-Stenstrom/CS-Capstone-Project/README.md

 Introduction

-This is my PC game I made for my computer science capstone course. is heavily inspired by old school games on consoles like the Game Boy in both it's graphics and gameplay.
+This is my PC game I made for my computer science capstone course.
+It is heavily inspired by old school games on consoles like the Game Boy in both it's graphics and gameplay.
 In the game, you take control of a girl trapped in a haunted house where you're tasked with finding three keys to escape!
 While exploring the house, you'll have to avoid enemies such as spiders, ghosts, and zombies.
 I built the game using Unity, and all of the code is written in C#.
 The game works on Windows computers, it most likely runs on Mac OS computers as well but I haven't been able to test it